 Your last stop for the day is the impressive Shijo Dori.
 This is the place to be if you want to sample lots of sweets, tea, ice cream, mochi and dango.
 The shops are always packed with tourists, but I can assure you it's well worth the wait, as the food here is amazing.
 Feel free to walk from shop to shop, trial all the goods offered to you and buy what suits your taste.
 You will end up spending a couple of hours in the area.
 We returned twice to really make the most out of our Kyoto trip.

-Day 2 - Nature and Peace in Kyoto
+Day 2 Kyoto Itinerary - Nature and Peace

 There is no visit to Kyoto without walking through the famed bamboo forest in Arashiyama, a popular district amongst tourists.
 To get to Arashiyama, take the JR Sagano Line from the Kyoto Station.
 This is yet again a great time to use your JR Pass.
 The journey takes 15 minutes and costs 240 yen (or free with the JR Pass).
 To reach central Arashiyama, walk for about 5-10 minutes.
 Accessing the bamboo grooves is free of charge.
 This is a popular tourist destination, thus it can get pretty crowded, but you will find plenty of photographic opportunities.
 Spend the whole day visiting other attractions around Arashiyama, then make your way back through the bamboo grooves late in the evening.
 The council turns on the lights and the forest has a mysterious and surreal feel to it.

 Due to being the former villa of Okochi Denjiro (a popular actor), we were initially reluctant to visit this site.
 We thought it may have movie references and not add any historical relevance to our trip.
 However, having spent quite a while around the grounds, we can safely say it would have been a terrible mistake to skip it.
 Although the 1000 yen fee is a bit dear, it includes a lovingly made matcha tea and a traditional snack.